 - You can add up to 30 hashtags to each caption.

 Keep in mind that while you can keep things short and sweet, there’s plenty of evidence that using more than just 125 characters to add context or tell a story can go a long way.
-Hootsuite conducted an Instagram caption experiment and found that captions between 400 and 705 characters long received more engagement than similar posts with captions that were 65 characters or less.
+Hootsuite ran an Instagram caption experiment and found that captions between 400 and 705 characters long received more engagement than similar posts with captions that were 65 characters or less.

 Add pop culture references